10 Tips for Reducing Your Horse's West Nile Risk

 10. Don't forget to protect yourself as well.
 When outdoors in the evening, wear clothing that covers your skin and apply plenty of mosquito repellent.

 For more information about the virus, ask your equine veterinarian for the "West Nile Virus" brochure, produced by the AAEP in conjunction with Bayer Animal Health, an AAEP Educational Partner.
-Additional information about WNV can be found on the AAEP's horse-health Web site, www.myHorseMatters.com.
+Additional information is available on the AAEP's horse health Web site.

 Reprinted with permission from the American Association of Equine Practitioners.